Bhargav19-root/docs/link-shortening/custom-domains.md

 # Custom Domains for Link Shortening

-Learn how to set up and manage custom branded domains for link shortening in LinkUTM.
+Learn how to set up and manage custom branded domains for link shortening in linkutm.

 ## Overview